Am1rT3ch/2-Location-Tech-dev-and-sales-branch/README.md

 - **VLAN Segmentation**
   Dedicated VLANs for staff and guests for network isolation and improved security.
-  Six VLANs separating departments and security systems of 2 locations:
+  12 VLANs separating departments and security systems of 2 locations:
   * vlan 10 - tech support for sales
   * vlan 20 - accounting department
   * vlan 30 - accounting managment